 Learn how to cope with the pressure of a difficult situation

 Mastering your schedule equals mastering your workload.
 It starts with the individual, but it brings considerable results to the entire organization.
-In this training, you will learn the most important time management skills: organizing, planning, structuring tasks, prioritizing, delegating, and unambiguous communication practices.
+In this training, you will learn the most important time management skills: organizing, planning, structuring tasks, prioritizing, delegating, and clear communication.

-The successful mastering of work is imperative for achieving productivity, efficiency, and results, but also for job satisfaction, endurance, and managing stress.
+Daily planning and mastering your workload is imperative for achieving productivity, efficiency, and results, but also for job satisfaction, endurance, and managing stress.

 In this training, you will learn to recognize and overcome your personal time thieves.
-You will identify the cornerstones of your time use and clarify your goals for improved efficiency and control, and increased results.
+You will identify your priorities and the cornerstones of your time use so you can clarify your goals for improved efficiency and control, and increased results.

 Conscious skills for time and workload management